akshar16/image-recognisation-using-python-opencv/README.md

 # image-recognisation-using-python-opencv
-his Python project demonstrates real-time video analysis using Google's Gemini AI model and OpenCV.
+This Python project demonstrates real-time video analysis using Google's Gemini AI model and OpenCV.
 It captures video from a webcam or a specified video file, sends frames to the Gemini model for description, and displays the generated text on the video feed in real-time.
-# Real-Time Video Analysis with Gemini AI and OpenCV

-This Python project demonstrates real-time video analysis by combining Google's Gemini AI model with OpenCV.
-It processes video from a webcam or file, sends frames to Gemini for description, and overlays the text response onto the video feed.

 ## Key Features: